newsnowlabs/dockside/docs/README.md

 For our current ideas/plans, see our [draft roadmap](roadmap.md).

-## Developing Dockside
+## Developing

-See [Developing Dockside](developing.md) to learn more about how to go about developing Dockside within Dockside, the Dockside application components and building Dockside images.
+See [Developing Dockside](developing/developing.md) to learn more about how to go about developing Dockside within Dockside, the Dockside application components and building Dockside images.

 ## Bugs, issues and support